eivenvector/trustar-balerion/README.md

-# Python SDK for the TruSTAR INFERENCE
+# Python SDK for the TruSTAR Owl

 ## Installation

 ### Manual
-1. Get the latest SDK by downloading as a [ZIP](https://github.com/trustar/trustar-inference/archive/master.zip) and extract locally.
-You can also clone the repository directly from [GitHub](https://github.com/trustar/trustar-inference)
+1. Get the latest SDK by downloading as a [ZIP](https://github.com/trustar/trustar-owl/archive/master.zip) and extract locally.
+You can also clone the repository directly from [GitHub](https://github.com/trustar/trustar-owl)

 2. Install requirements